Starter Packs

 Mental Health / Gender

-I’d highly recommend my book first and most of all.
-See above for about accessing it.
+HIGHLY recommend my book.
+See above for more about accessing it.

-I’d recommend my writings on my own deal on topics like yoga and meditation — like this older one on how to start meditating and this also older one.
+I’d recommend my writings on my own deal on topics like yoga and meditation — like this older one on how to start meditating.

-Also, I won’t spoil why, read my big Believer feature (to the end) …
+Also, I won’t spoil why, read my big Believer feature (read all the way to the end) …

 This essay for Guernica and on memory and madness and finding my own way with truth as regards psychiatric labels …